Groot-23/Skywars/README.md

 ```

 ## Permissions

-All permissions are not default when you are op.
-You have to assign them explicitley.

 All of them are in the format `skywars.<command>.<mode>` where `mode` refers to the first argument if the command supports different modes; e.g. `/swmaps` supports the modes `register`, `remove` and `list`.
 So one permission is `skywars.maps.register`.
 Note that `command` is the name of the command **WITHOUT sw** at the beginning.